-MYCACERT.crt = <concatenation of the encoded public key certificates> you must order the certificates such that the root certificate is the last certificate in the chain.
+MYCACERT.crt = <concatenation of the encoded public key certificates>

 Now, depending on the Java installation running Lightstreamer Server, the generated mycerts.p12 file may or may not be supported.
 If not supported, you can now convert the keystore to JKS format by just falling into the previous case 1.